MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 * When you want to use Git as your single source of truth, and the origin of all deployments.
 * When your team follows *Trunk-based* workflow as its branching strategy.
-* You're applying scripts to change the files themselves before uploading it to each stage, so you upload it first to *Build environment*, and from there update the workspace.
+* You need a build environment (with a custom script) to alter workspace-specific attributes, such as *connectionId* and *lakehouseId*, before deployment.
+* You need a release pipeline (custom script) to retrieve item content from git and call the corresponding [Fabric Item API](/rest/api/fabric/core/items) for creating, updating, or deleting modified Fabric Items.

-### Scenario 3 - Deploy using Fabric deployment pipelines
+### Option 3 - Deploy using Fabric deployment pipelines

 :::image type="content" source="./media/manage-deployment-pipelines/deployment-pipelines.png" alt-text="Diagram showing the flow of Git based deployment using deployment pipelines.":::

-In this scenario, Git is connected only until the *dev* stage.
+With this option, Git is connected only until the *dev* stage.
 From the *dev* stage, deployments happen directly between the workspaces of *Dev/Test/Prod*, using Fabric deployment pipelines.
-While the tool itself is internal to Fabric, developers can use the deployment [pipelines APIs](/rest/api/fabric) to orchestrate the deployment as part of their Azure release pipeline, or a GitHub workflow.
-This enables the team to build a similar *build* and *release* process as in other options, by using automated tests (that can be done in the workspace itself, or before *dev* stage), approvals etc.
+While the tool itself is internal to Fabric, developers can use the [deployment pipelines APIs](/rest/api/fabric) to orchestrate the deployment as part of their Azure release pipeline, or a GitHub workflow.
+These APIs enable the team to build a similar *build* and *release* process as in other options, by using automated tests (that can be done in the workspace itself, or before *dev* stage), approvals etc.

 Once the PR to the *main* branch is approved and merged: